-The importance of self-love, positivity and self-esteem
+The importance of self-love, positivity, self-esteem and resilience

 Published by: LifeWorks,

 Did you know that happiness is the single best word that captures the construct, or concept, of well-being?
 When we are happy, we experience positive emotions that allow us to broaden our perspective and build our resources.

 On the flip side, when we’re feeling stressed or overwhelmed or are experiencing the symptoms of depression, we get tunnel vision and make shortsighted decisions out of our instinct for self-preservation.
 In these situations, we can often have trouble seeing the goodness in life, making it difficult to sustain the healthy habits that make us feel good and keep us on track.
 At its most basic level, stress can sabotage us and our best efforts.